pantopic/turbokube/README.md

 ## Why Turbo?

-A *turbocharger* works by compressing air before it enters an engine's combustion chamber so that more fuel can be burnt on every stroke, increasing horsepower without adding more cylinders.
+A *turbocharger* in a car works by compressing air before it enters an engine's combustion chamber so that more fuel can be burnt on every stroke, increasing horsepower without adding more cylinders.
 More power, less weight.

+A *turbopump* in a rocket engine works by preburning fuel and oxidizer to impel a turbine, pumping fuel and oxidizer at a faster rate into the main combustion chamber, increasing thrust and TWR (thrust to weight ratio).

-*TurboKube* is like a turbo charger.
-It is designed to amplify the load on a Kubernetes control plane by several orders of magnitude.
+*TurboKube* is designed to amplify the load on a Kubernetes control plane by several orders of magnitude.
 One worker node in *Cluster A* can present itself as one hundred (or more) nodes in *Cluster B* (the system under load).

+*TurboKube* makes Kubernetes control plane load testing faster, cheaper and easier.

 ## Architecture